Saint André Bessette Parish

 Numbers at Holy Cross are limited to 24 and are sufficient for that church.

-Your assistance is needed to help keep each other safe and we ask you to care for your neighbour by practicing the following:
+COVID BEST PRACTICES: Your assistance is needed to help keep each other safe and we ask you to care for your neighbour by practicing the following inside the church:

 Social distancing - While inside the church building, social distancing is required.
 You will be shown to your seat by an usher and when moving around the church please strive to keep a distance of six feet from other parishioners.

-PARISH OFFICES: Our parish offices at St. Rose and St. Bernard have reopened.
-We kindly ask you to observe the following procedures when visiting the parish office:
+PARISH OFFICES: We kindly ask you to observe the following procedures when visiting the parish office:

 1) Only one visitor at a time is permitted in the office.